pharmaverse/pharmaversesdtm/README.md

 # Documentation Process

 The documentation process in `{pharmaversesdtm}` is automated for consistency and ease of maintenance.
-Metadata for each dataset, such as names, labels, descriptions, authors, and sources, is managed in a centralized CSV file (`inst/extdata/sdtms-specs.csv`) and used to generate `.R` documentation files.
+Metadata for each dataset, such as names, labels, descriptions, authors, and sources, is managed in a centralized XLSX file (`inst/extdata/sdtms-specs.xlsx`) and used to generate `.R` documentation files.

-## Workflow

-1. **Metadata Preparation**:
-   - Ensure `sdtms-specs.csv` contains up-to-date metadata for all datasets.
-   - Missing fields default to "No label/description/source available."

-2. **Run Script**:
-   - The `data-raw/create_sdtms_data.R` script dynamically retrieves metadata, enriches it with dataset attributes, and generates `.R` files in the `R/` directory.

-3. **Generate Documentation**:
-   - Use `roxygen2::roxygenize()` to update `.Rd` files in the `man/` directory.

 ### Key Benefits of this Documentation Approach

 - **Automation**: Eliminates manual effort in maintaining documentation.
 - **Consistency**: Ensures uniform documentation for all datasets.
-- **Flexibility**: Easily update metadata centrally via the CSV file.
+- **Flexibility**: Easily update metadata centrally via the XLSX file.

 This streamlined approach aligns with best practices for efficient package development.